BlasBenito/spatialRF/README.md

     fully supported.
 -   **The number of rows must be somewhere between 100 and \~5000**, at least if your target is fitting spatial models.
-This limitation comes from the fact that the distance matrix grows in size very fast with increasing number of training records, so for large datasets there might not be enough RAM memory in your machine.
+This limitation comes from the fact that the distance matrix grows very fast with an increasing number of training records, so for large datasets, there might not be enough RAM in your machine.
 -   **The number of predictors should be larger than 3**.
 Fitting a Random Forest model is moot otherwise.
 -   **Factors in the response or the predictors are not explicitly